 Also, this book teaches you by acting like a mini-tutor.
 The lessons are set up like you'd see them in a classroom, with explanation and context before you jump into the sample problems.
 We think this set-up minimizes frustration while maximizing learning, which will help you ace the GRE.

-Best Introductory GED Prep Book: McGraw-Hill Education Pre-GED, Second Edition
+Best Introductory GED Prep Book: McGraw-Hill Education Pre-GED, Third Edition

 Cost: About $20 on Amazon

 Best For: People who want to wade into studying instead of jumping in the deep end

 If you've been out of school for a while, it can be intimidating trying to get back into the swing of studying.
 That's why we love this book by McGraw-Hill.
 This book is called a "Pre-GED" book for a reason: it takes you back to the basics!

 This GED book focuses on teaching you core concepts that you'll need to tackle the test, like grammar rules and basic math skills.
 This book also works hard to remove the intimidation factor of the exam by breaking concepts down into "micro-lessons" so you can learn in bite-sized pieces.
 And the book also comes with a companion app so that you can study on the go!

 But our favorite aspects of the book is that it gives you a list of the top skills you need to learn for each of the subject exams in order to pass.
 That way, you have a handy-dandy checklist to work through to make studying easier.

 Best GED Study Book For Strategy: Master the GED Test 2020 by Petersen's